Live Below Your Means: Top 5 Tips

 Many people have champagne taste on a beer budget.
 They are always wanting to buy more than they can afford.
 And, in our society, there’s a never-ending list of ways to spend money.
 Advertising is designed to encourage and persuade us to want more, and we’re constantly bombarded with images of the latest cars, luxury holidays, smart phones, and other gadgets.
 It’s no wonder we never seem to be satisfied.

-Too many people spend money they don’t have, to buy things they don’t need to impress people they don’t know.
+Too many people spend money they don’t have, to buy things they don’t need to impress people they don’t like –Will Rogers

 Spending more than you make and living on credit is costly.
 Credit cards make it so easy to overspend and live above your means.
 When you buy something on credit and include the interest, you may be paying an exorbitant amount for the item.